smakamali/FullTextScreener/readme.md

 The tool expects the following input data:

-1. **Metadata CSV File**: A CSV file containing metadata about the papers to be analyzed.
+1. **Metadata CSV File**: A CSV file containing metadata about the papers to be analyzed, stored in `metadataFile` path.
 The file must include:
    - `paper_id`: A unique identifier for each paper
    - `pdf_filename`: The name of the PDF file associated with the paper